Framed vs Frameless Scuba Diving Mask – What are the Differences?

 In many ways, your mask is a hugely important part of diving.
 A good one allows you to see the world underwater.
 One of the earliest considerations you’ll have to make is whether to buy a framed or a frameless mask.
 The decision isn’t so clear, so here’s a quick guide to picking the perfect mask for your dive!

 Comparing the two styles: the basics

-The mask that we’re most used to seeing is the more traditional, framed mask.
-The frame’s purpose is to serve as the base for the lens, strap, and skirt.
+The scuba mask that we’re most used to seeing is the more traditional, framed mask.
+The purpose of the frame is to serve as the base for the lens, strap, and skirt.

 On the other hand, the frameless mask has only become popular within the last ten years.
 These masks are made by molding the lens directly to the skirt which attaches to the strap buckle.

 The overall product is lighter and more flexible and sits closer to the face.
 According to manufacturers, this design allows for a better field of vision and makes it easier to clear because of the lower volume.
 Low-volume masks are easier to dive with.
 If you’re freediving then a low-volume mask is a must-have.
 You do nowadays get low-volume scuba masks in both framed and frameless masks.

 Due to their less rigid structure, frameless masks can be folded pretty flat, making them easy to pack for your trip or fit into your gear as a backup.
 That is in addition to being less bulky overall which makes these low-volume scuba masks easier to travel with in the first place.

 Downsides of Framed and Frameless Masks

 How about the downsides?
 Both types have their advantages and disadvantages.
 Let’s dive into those next.